hpi-epic/btp-tuk/README.md

 ````

 ### Deploy Your Application
-To deploy your application, you need to create a ``manifest.yml`` file in the root folder as described [here](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html):
+To deploy your application, you need to create a ``manifest.yml`` file in your project's root folder as described [here](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html):

 ```yaml